Planning for Emergencies

 An easy way to start your emergency fund is to create a goal amount and set up a monthly automatic transfer to a business savings account.
 The goal is to contribute enough that you can meet your goal without influencing your ability to pay current expenses.

 Keep a separate account

 Emergency funds should be easy to access but separate from other accounts so you’re not tempted to spend the money.
 For many business owners, opening a new business savings account for the emergency fund is a smart solution.

 Decide how much to save

 To calculate how much to save, decide how long you want to be able to cover expenses (experts recommend 3 to 6 months), then multiply your monthly expenses by that number.
+Put at least 10–15 percent of your average monthly income into a checking or savings account automatically.
 Note that the size of your emergency fund will probably change along with your financial situation, so it’s important to revisit your plan from time to time to make sure the amount still makes sense.